JakeTheRealOne/algochoochoo/README.md

 ![capture d'écran](doc/gui.png)

-TODO check complet sur: README, rapport\
+TODO check complet sur: rapport\
 TODO finir les tests dans le readme\
+TODO javadoc
-TODO finir readme/gui/troubleshouting
+TODO gui linkage
+TODO there is still a bug in the env, where " are supported TODO ne pas oublier d'inclure le GTFS dans le rendu final (ou sur github)

 ## Dependencies

 [Maven](https://maven.apache.org/) needs to be installed on your system, it manages all dependencies.
 We use the content of:

 - univocity-parser
-- JTS java topology suite
+- JTS Java Topology Suite
 - algs4
 - JavaFX
 - swing